The Top 10 Differences Between American and British English

 10 Differences Between American and British English Pinterest pin

 There are several spelling differences between British and American English, such as “colour” vs “color,” “favour” vs “favor,” and “centre” vs “center.”
 One important person who influenced the spelling in American English was lexicographer Noah Webster.
 He wanted to make American English different from British English, so he simplified some spellings.
 That’s why American English tends to have easier spellings compared to British English, which often keeps the older or original form.
 These spelling differences are not random choices.
 They actually show how words are pronounced.
 For example, the British spelling “centre” matches how it sounds in British English, with a clear “re” sound.
 On the other hand, the American spelling “center” matches how it sounds in American English, with an “er” sound.
-Other words spelled differently are (with American variant first): yogurt and yoghurt; develope and develop; manΕ“vre and maneuver; and others.
+Other words spelled differently are (with American variant first): yogurt and yoghurt; develop and develope; maneuver and manΕ“vre; and others.
+The difference in spelling can be subtle.
+For instance, in British English, “towards” is used, while in American English, the equivalent is simply “toward.”
+Another example is “defence” in British English, which becomes “defense” in American English.

 There are also many differences in vocabulary, with different words used to refer to the same thing.
 For example, “lorry” in British English is equivalent to “truck” in American English, while “flat” in British English is equivalent to “apartment” in American English.
-Even in the realm of sports, the British and American English diverge.
-For example, what Americans call “football” refers to a specific sport, while in England, the sport known as soccer is referred to as “football”.
+Even in the realm of sports, British and American English diverge.
+For example, what Americans call “football” refers to a specific sport, while in England, the sport known as soccer is called “football”.

 The following chart summarizes some of the differences between the two variations in terms of word choice: